-My short height always had a negative impact on me psychologically.
-That’s why I searched ways to increase my height for a long time.
+My short height always harmed me psychologically.
+That’s why I searched for ways to increase my height for a long time.
 I tried medications, exercises, and many different ways to increase my height, but I didn’t get any results.
-I really wanted to grow taller, so I had an X-ray of my hand to find out if my growth plates are open but unfortunately I found out that my growth plates were closed.
+I really wanted to grow taller, so I had an X-ray of my hand to find out if my growth plates are open but unfortunately, I found out that my growth plates were closed.

-I understood that my height would not increase in a way except surgery.
+I understood that my height would not increase in a way except for surgery.
 For about a year, I searched about limb lengthening methods and experienced doctors.
-Finally, I decided to lengthen my tibia bones using the ilizarov method.
+Finally, I decided to lengthen my tibia bones using the Ilizarov method.

 About 1 year later, the devices were removed from my legs.
-Though my ballerina sydrome decreased, it took me another month to walk without any support.
+Though my ballerina syndrome decreased, it took me another month to walk without any support.